If you’re a beginner, then this list is perfect for you. And if you’re a pro, you’ll learn one or two things.

 4. Have a working backup of your files

-In fact, you should have three backups of your work: one with you on DVD, should your computer fail; one at home, in case you’re mugged on the way to the studio; and one stored on the internet, in case of disaster.
+In fact, you should have three backups of your work: one with you on a thumb drive, should your computer fail; one at home, in case you’re mugged on the way to the studio; and one stored on the internet, in case of disaster.
 This might seem a little paranoid, but how much longer will it take to recreate the work than it will to back-up?

 5. Bounce down